MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ### End a Fabric trial

 The Fabric trial lasts 60 days.
-[End a Fabric trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is cancelled.
-You'll find helpful information on how to save your data whether you upgrade or not.
+[End a Fabric trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is canceled.
+Use this article to find helpful information on how to save your data whether you upgrade or not.

 ### Cancel a capacity subscription